 Our second extract facility permits further copying beyond normal licence restrictions, and full copying of out-of-print works.

-- Free training material.
-Check out our resources page to download copyright awareness material or contact our Business Development Manager to discuss other training needs.
+- Free training support.
+Check out our resources page to download copyright awareness material or contact our Business Development Manager to discuss webinar and live copyright education seminars.

 What isn't included in the licence?